kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 ]
 ```

-JSON schema for requests is defined in the [request.schema.json](./request.schema.json) file.
+JSON Schema for requests is defined in the [request.schema.json](./request.schema.json) file.

 ##### Response